-Part 5 of Keeping Children Safe in Education (September 2021) clearly outlines the response that should be taken.
+Part 5 of Keeping Children Safe in Education (September 2022) clearly outlines the response that should be taken.
+Please refer to our Child on Child Policy.

 If anyone has any concerns that a child or children may be at risk, they must report them to the DSL immediately.
-They should then liaise with MARU and follow guidance laid out in KCSIE (September 2021).
+They should then liaise with MARU and follow guidance laid out in KCSIE (September 2022).

-6.10 Children with special educational needs and disabilities
+7.10 Vulnerable children including children with special educational needs and disabilities and LGBTQ children